microsoft/botbuilder-tools/packages/lubuild/README.md

 Foreach LU file (and it's language variants) **LUBuild** will
 1. if there isn't a LUIS AppId for the model, it will create one
 2. it runs ludown tool to generate the model
-3. it uploads the model to the appid
+3. it uploads the model to the appid as a new versionId (incremented)
-4. it trains the model
+4. it trains the version of the model
-5. it publishes it
+5. it publishes the version as the new model
+6. (OPTIONAL) it deletes the old version
-6. it then outputs a .dialog definition of a LuisRecognizer configured to use that model.
+7. (OPTIONAL) it outputs a .dialog definition of a LuisRecognizer configured to use that model.

 ## Installation